Fujifilm X100S vs Leica Q Typ 116

 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

-Both the X100S and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X100S and Q Typ 116 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100S and the Leica Q Typ 116?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.